 The eldest of three daughters in a peripatetic naval family, Cautley experienced an unusually unfettered life as a child.
 A year living in Guam left her with lifelong memories of great natural beauty and respect for the inexplicable forces of nature.
 The death of her mother when she was ten and of her father two years later deepened her sense of self-reliance.
 Exceptionally creative, Cautley found in the profession of landscape architecture more than a means to support herself.

 Launching her practice in 1920, Cautley envisioned engaging landscapes to suit postwar “affordable” housing, and spaces for enjoying the outdoors.
 As a teenager, Cautley had witnessed the first mass-produced automobiles being driven down the streets of Brooklyn; less than two decades later, she designed the landscape of Radburn, New Jersey, a “town for the motor age.”
 Later in her career, Cautley designed parks to accommodate the increase in recreational travel and public gardens intended to improve middle-class American life.
 Raised in the Progressive Era, she approached all of her projects with a sense of profound social responsibility.

 The hundreds of snapshots Cautley took of her commissions help identify the fragments of her projects that remain, from residential gardens to affordable housing projects to state parks—places that reflect the environmentally sensitive design practices landscape practitioners strive for today.

-SARAH ALLABACK is senior manuscript editor at LALH and an architectural historian specializing in the history of early American women architects.
-A coeditor of Warren H. Manning, Landscape Architect and Environmental Planner, she is also author of The First American Women Architects and Mission 66 Visitor Centers: The History of a Building Type.
+Sarah Allaback is senior manuscript editor at LALH and an architectural historian specializing in the history of early American women architects.
+A coeditor of Warren H. Manning, Landscape Architect and Environmental Planner, she is also author of Marjorie Sewell Cautley, Landscape Architect for the Motor Age, The First American Women Architects, and Mission 66 Visitor Centers: The History of a Building Type.